rahulghatodecodes/Consumer_Credit_Risk/README.md

 ## Inferences
 - Defaulters seem to have higher outstanding balance compared non-defaulters.
 - Few customers have probably borrowed a small amount and not been able to pay back the small amount.
 If the customer has borrowed around $1000, repaid $300 and not repaid $700 (outlier).
-- Whether the person defaults or not, the average income probably seems to be the same.
+- Defaulters' income seems lower compared to non-defaulters.
 - The range of income is higher for those who do not default.
 - If the person is not a student, then there is 97% chance the person will not default and 3% chance the person will default.
 - If the person is a student, then there is 96% chance the person will not default and 4% chance the person will default.